spatialaudio/non-smooth-secondary-source-distributions/README.md

 # non-smooth-secondary-source-distributions

-Skripts for the paper "Non-smooth secondary source distributions in Wave Field Synthesis" presented at the annual meeting of the Germany acoustical society, 2015, Nuremberg, Germany.
+Skripts for the paper Sascha Spors, Frank Schultz, and Hagen Wierstorf.
+Non-smooth secondary source distributions in wave eld synthesis.
+In German Annual Conference on Acoustics (DAGA), March 2015.